Electric Trials Bike R&D

 One Approach toward Carbon Neutrality

-Examining the Potential of EVs to Surpass Conventional Engines
+Examining the Potential of EVs to Surpass Conventional ICEs

-There is a system in place within Yamaha Motor's R&D departments that allows employees to use 5% of their working hours for voluntary, independent research and is dubbed “Evolving R&D” (also known as the “5% Rule”).
-The TY-E electric trials bike is an advanced development vehicle created in 2018 through this 5% Rule.
+There is a system in place within Yamaha Motor’s R&D departments that allows employees to use 5% of their working hours for voluntary, independent research and is dubbed “Evolving R&D” (also known as the “5% Rule”).
+The TY-E electric trials bike is an advanced development vehicle born through this program.

 Trials is a points-based competition in which motorcycle riders must traverse a pre-determined course made up of sections using the natural terrain, such as steep rockfaces, inclines, rocky outcroppings, and trees.
 If a rider can navigate a section without putting their foot on the ground, they are awarded full points and alternatively have points deducted if they do touch the ground.
 Finishing positions are decided by the total number of points across several sections.